 Registering for Technical Exams

-Technical exams are offered each May and December.
-About four months before that we will post the exam dates on this page, and you will be able to register for the exams in the Member Self-Service Centre.
+Technical exams are offered each Spring and Fall.
+About four months before that we will post the exam dates on this page, and you will be able to register for the exams in myAPEGA.
 You can write a maximum of six technical exams per exam session.

 After APEGA has processed your application, we will email you your confirmation and receipt.